What it does

 Direct retail accounts for just 12% of Custodian’s portfolio and Industrial and office are still going well and offsetting the retail weakness.

-For the 2020 financial year, the company aims to pay a dividend of 6.65p per share.
+For the 2020 financial year ending in March, the company aims to pay a dividend of 6.65p per share.

 What the boss says: Richard Shepherd-Cross, MD